Folio III Field Notes

 Step 3: Hidden → Output Layer

-Compute output layer pre-activation:
+Compute the output layer pre-activation:

 \[ z_2 = a_1 \cdot W_2 + b_2 = \begin{bmatrix}0, 1.15, 0.75\end{bmatrix} \cdot \begin{bmatrix}-0.7, 0.7\\0.8, -0.8\\0.5, -0.5\end{bmatrix} + \begin{bmatrix}-0.4, 0.4\end{bmatrix} = \begin{bmatrix}0.895, -0.895\end{bmatrix} \]